Updated - April 4, 2022

 Read on to find out everything you need to know about foods that prevent serious illnesses and promote well-being.

-Every year more than 200,000 people in Canada are diagnosed with cancer.
+As of 2019, more than 200,000 people in Canada are diagnosed with cancer.
+Jump forward to 2021 and that number has increased to 229,200.
 Of course, there are many different types of cancers, and the causes can vary.
 Some are brought on by environmental factors or aging, while others are linked to genetics.

 However, your diet can help to lower your chances of developing certain types of cancer.